akshaan/glmm_feature_encoders/README.md

 ### Multiclass classification is slow
 Multiclass classification trains several binary GLMM encoders (one per class).
 This is pretty slow, especially for many output classes or large datasets.
 It might be possible to speed this up in the future.

-### Tests, type checking and docstrings
-These... don't exist at the moment and need to be added.